Image source:

 Important Events

-In a significant development, SENASA has recently taken over control of the Argentine Food Code.
-This move emphasizes its authority and responsibility in the realm of food regulation across the nation, with notable implications for the dairy sector.
-This transition marks a pivotal step in SENASA's mission to shape and enforce food safety standards effectively.
+In a significant development, SENASA has recently assumed control of the Argentine Food Code.
+This transition underscores its authority and responsibility in food regulation throughout Argentina, particularly affecting the dairy sector.
+This move marks a pivotal step in SENASA's mission to effectively shape and enforce food safety standards.

 Company Plans

-Looking ahead, SENASA plans to continue its partnership with ANMAT, aiming to enhance food safety protocols.
-This includes updating and enforcing standards that reflect the latest industry developments and meet consumer safety demands.
-The agency endeavors to ensure comprehensive regulatory oversight, maintaining high standards of food safety.
+Looking forward, SENASA intends to continue its collaboration with ANMAT (National Administration of Drugs, Foods and Medical Devices) to enhance food safety protocols.
+This involves updating and enforcing standards that align with the latest industry developments and consumer safety demands.
+The agency is committed to ensuring comprehensive regulatory oversight to maintain high standards of food safety.

 Recent Activities

-One of the recent activities under SENASA's purview involved overseeing imported bulls at Argentina's quarantine facility.
-Upon their arrival at Ezeiza International Airport on October 7, these bulls were transported to the facility for a 30-day period of veterinary oversight, after which they will be moved to semen extraction centers.
+Recently, SENASA has been involved in overseeing the importation of bulls at Argentina's quarantine facility.
+These animals arrived at Ezeiza International Airport on October 7 and were transported to the facility for a 30-day period of veterinary oversight.
+Following this period, they will be relocated to semen extraction centers.